Molokini Crater backside

 Molokini’s back wall isn’t just for discovering rare and unexpected marine animals, either: researchers have visited the site to determine ancient ocean levels—levels that suggest that Molokini Crater would have been on land rather than on water at the end of the last ice age, in which sea levels, due to melting ice caps, were believed to exceed 400 feet.

-Given that the Molokini backside is considered a drift dive (or a live boat drive) that’s subjected to currents, good buoyancy control is a must, as well as an ability to descend and ascend without a line and maintain a 15-foot safety stop.
-And if you do visit and get the sense that Molokini is just a tip, perhaps even severed part of a larger plot, know you’re not off-base: According to Hawaiian mythology, Molokini is the tail end of a mo’o—or sacred lizard—Pele cut in half in a fit of jealousy; the head is “Red Hill,” the literally red cinder cone of Pu’u O’lai across the channel.
+Given that the Molokini Back Wall is considered a drift dive (or a live boat drive) that’s subjected to currents, excellent buoyancy control is a must, as well as an ability to descend and ascend without a line and maintain a 15-foot safety stop.
+Always use a surface marker buoy for safety.
+This is for certified divers only and not for your first dive.
+And if you do visit and get the sense that Molokini is just a tip, perhaps even severed part of a larger plot, know you’re not off-base: According to Hawaiian mythology, Molokini is the tail end of a moʻo—or sacred lizard—Pele cut in half in a fit of jealousy; the head is “Red Hill,” the literally red cinder cone of Puʻu Oʻlai across the channel.